 Your Library Supports Educators

 DC Public Library welcomes class visits by appointment.
-Please contact your local neighborhood library or the Youth Services Department at MLK to schedule.
+Please contact your neighborhood library to schedule.

 Library staff can:

 - Gather materials and identify online resources for any subject and reading level.

 - Facilitate library card sign-ups for students and educator card sign ups.

 - Visit your classroom or schedule your class to visit us.
 Topics may include: